 - Network Interface Management: Moves host interfaces into the router’s network namespace

-- VNI Setup: Creates and configures network interfaces for each VNI
+- EVPNVNI Setup: Creates and configures network interfaces for each VNI

 - Configuration Generation: Generates and applies FRR configuration